dancarlton/news-explorer-frontend/notes.md

 <!-- REGISTER MODAL COMPONENT -->
 - user enters name, email, and password into input fields
+- update states with onChange function taking the event and targeting the event value
 - on form submit:
   - prevent default browser behavior
   - collect values from input state